Dish Nation: Season 3

-Season Three premiered on September 8, 2014.
+Season three premiered on September 8, 2014.

 In November 2014, the show began to rotate the Dallas and LA crew on a day-to-day basis.
 The Seattle crew came in at various times and rotations.
 The Atlanta crew was the only group that appeared all five days a week.

 On January 6, 2015, the show was renewed for two more years.

 In July 2015, Claudia Jordan was dropped from the panel.

 Season 4

-Season Four premiered on September 7, 2015.
+Season four premiered on September 7, 2015.

 Rapper Da Brat was added as a main personality for the Atlanta team.

 This season featured correspondents from other cities.
 Among them were Ben Campbell and Matt McAllister ("Ben and Matt") from KNIX-FM in Phoenix, Miguel Fuller and Holly O'Connor ("Miguel and Holly") from WPOI in Tampa, Florida, and Anthony May ("Tone Kapone") from WGCI-FM in Chicago.

 Season 5

-Season Five premiered on September 5, 2016.
+Season five premiered on September 5, 2016.

 The Dallas team, The Kidd Kraddick Morning Show, left the show in late December 2016.

 In January 2017, Dish Nation was renewed for two years.
-Dish Nation averaged 4.1 million weekly viewers in the fifth season and continued to skew towards a younger audience, with a median age of 49.8.
+It averaged 4.1 million weekly viewers in the fifth season and continued to skew towards a younger audience, with a median age of 49.8.

 Season 6

-Season Six premiered on September 4, 2017.
+Season six premiered on September 4, 2017.

 Guests this season included Torrei Hart and Eva Marcille, among others.

 Season 7

-Season Seven premiered on September 3, 2018.
+Season seven premiered on September 3, 2018.

 On February 22, 2019, Porsha Williams announced a temporary leave of absence from the show for her maternity leave.
 Williams returned to Dish Nation on June 24.
 Eva Marcille filled in for Williams during her leave.

 Season 8

-Season Eight premiered on September 2, 2019.
+Season eight premiered on September 2, 2019.

 Following the completion of the acquisition of 21st Century Fox by Disney in March 2019, the distribution of Dish Nation, along with Divorce Court and the new 2019–20 game show 25 Words or Less, was transferred to a new division of Fox Corporation (which retained the broadcast network and sports assets of Fox) known as Fox First Run.

 In November 2019, Dish Nation was renewed for a ninth season.

 Season 9

-Sherri Shepherd is scheduled to join the program as a co-host for the new season.
+Sherri Shepherd was scheduled to join the program as a co-host for the new season.

 Season 10

-Porsha Williams leaves Dish Nation after 8 years on the show.
+Porsha Williams left after 8 years on the show.

-Season 11
+Seasons 11–13

-Heidi Hamilton, Frank Kramer, and Chuey Martinez leave Dish Nation after 10 years.
+Heidi Hamilton and Frank Kramer left Dish Nation after 10 years.
+Chuey Martinez no longer co-host but still with the show as a correspondent.

-Tanner Thomason promoted as co-host for season 11.
+Tanner Thomason was promoted as co-host for season 11.

 Sherri Shepherd left the show to focus on her talk show, Sherri.

-On January 2023, It was renewed for a twelfth season, In addition, Tamar Braxton and Jessie Woo have joined the show as co-hosts.
+In January 2023, it was renewed for a 12th season, In addition, Tamar Braxton and Jessie Woo joined the show as co-hosts.
+The show was subsequently renewed for a thirteenth season, which was announced to be its last in January 2025.
+The final episode aired on September 12, 2025.